andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 like everywhere in Oslo is *20 minutes away*.

-<p class="article-sub-subheader">V&aring;lorenga</p>
+<p class="article-sub-subheader">V&aring;lerenga</p>
 On Constitution Day Eve Sondre has a day of sporting lined up for me.
-The beloved hometown soccer squad V&aring;lorenga is hosting the lads from Hamarkameratene (Hamar Comrades).
+The beloved hometown soccer squad V&aring;lerenga is hosting the lads from Hamarkameratene (Hamar Comrades).
 Often abbreviated HamKam, the Comrades hail from Hamar, a town 80 miles to the north of Oslo on lake Mj&oslash;sa, Norway's largest lake and also home to Lillehammer.

 Before the match we meet up at a pub near the stadium with Sondre's friend Daniel, a HamKam supporter who is, we'll say *realistic* about his team's chances.
 "We suck.
-This is a good match for your first V&aring;lorenga game."
+This is a good match for your first V&aring;lerenga game."

 It's still early but HamKam has not fired out of the gates, amassing a dismal 2-4-0 record to date.
-However, V&aring;lorenga ain't exactly sittin' in the catbird seat with their 2-3-1 tally.
+However, V&aring;lerenga ain't exactly sittin' in the catbird seat with their 2-3-1 tally.

 After a few beers at the pub we set off for Intility Arena.
-It's about a half hour walk through some neighborhoods, not too far from the V&aring;lorenga Kirke (Church), the story of which Sondre relays during the walk.
-At some point in the 70s, the church burned down In the 70s the church burned down  which burned down in 1979, giving rise to the song *V&aring;lorenga Kjerke*
+It's about a half hour walk through some neighborhoods, not too far from the V&aring;lerenga Kirke (Church), the inspiration for the team's anthem.
+At some point in the late 70s the church burned down, inspiring Trond Ingebretsen and his band Bj&oslash;lsen Valsem&oslash;lle to pen the song *V&aring;lerenga Kjerke* honoring the house of worship.
+Supporters of V&aring;lerenga football club have adopted the song as their defacto anthem, belting it out left, right, & center to support the club.

+I plugged the lyrics into an online translator & it feels like the gist of the song notes that once the roof of timber burned down the church now has the sky itself as a roof.
+So that's pretty hardcore.

 <figure class="figure">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/oslo-renga_church.JPEG" alt="Church">
   <figcaption class="figure-caption">It's not THE church, but it is indeed A church!</figcaption>
 </figure>

+As we approach the stadium we see a line at least 50 yards long of fans waiting to be granted ingress to the stadium.
+Sondre whips out his phone and dahses off what sounds like a few steps of making Swedish meatballs and casually walks past the long line of antsy supporters.
+As we near the entrance to the stadium a gentleman in a smart blue suit greets us behind a low wall of temporary metal barricades.

+"Hi I'm Daniel, nice to meet you!"

+I look over at Daniel, then to Daniel, then back to Daniel.
+Reckon that's one less name I have to remember.

+Daniel escorts us past the fence & hands us a lanyard with a ticket.
+Daniel is Sondre's friend and works for V&aring;lerenga in whatever official capacity requires him to wear a blue suit to games.
+Whatever his job I'm thrilled to lean into his hospitality because our tickets grant us access to the club level beneath the home stand, the only place in the stadium where you can drink a beer.
+Unlike our Stateside stadia, festooned with beer ads and vendors walking the aisles lest you have to leave your seat for liquid refreshment, European soccer arenas have mostly banned alcohol at games in no small part to the advanced studies of hooliganry Europeans have amassed.

 We walk past a line of people 50 yards long waiting to get into the stadium.
 His other friend (also named Daniel) meets us at a